bihealth/sodar-core-legacy/docs/source/app_projectroles_usage.rst

 Search
 ======

-The search form is displayed in the top navigation bar if enabled.
-It currently takes one string as a search parameter, followed by optional keyword argument.
+The basic search form is displayed in the top navigation bar if enabled.
+It takes one string as a search parameter, followed by optional keyword argument.
 At this time, the keyword of ``type`` has been implemented, used to limit the search to a certain data type as specified in app plugins.

+Left to the basic search form is a link to the *Advanced Search* page, where you can currently search for items using multiple search terms combined with the OR operator.

 Search results are split into results from different apps.
 For example, entering ``test`` will return all objects from all apps containing this string.